oslo-pm/oslo-pm.github.io/npw2018/index.md

 {% include maps.html maps_query=d.conference.where.maps_query %}

-The tram stop [Dalsbergstien]("https://ruter.no/reiseplanlegger/Stoppested/(3010306)Dalsbergstien (i Pilestredet) (Oslo)/Avganger/") is right oustide the venue.
-Tram 17 and 18 brings you here from the city centre, with departures every fifth minute.
+The tram stop "Dalsbergstien" is right oustide the venue.
+Tram 17 and 18 take you here from the city centre, with departures every fifth minute.

 ## Sponsors